World Television Day: Celebrating the Power of the Screen

 3. Panel Discussions and Seminars

-4. Schools and TV people sometimes have talks and big meetings on World TV Day.
+4. Panel discussions and seminars can be conducted to celebrate International television day for kids.
+Schools and TV people sometimes have talks and big meetings on World TV Day.
 They get smart grown-ups who know lots about TV to talk about how TV is doing now, what’s hard for it, and what it might do in the future.
 These talks tell us cool stuff about how TV is always changing and how it’s a big part of our world.

 5. Public Screenings

-6. Some communities organise public screenings of classic television shows or movies that have had a significant cultural impact.
+6. Public screenings are one of the important events in television history.
+Some communities organise public screenings of classic television shows or movies that have had a significant cultural impact.
 These screenings provide an opportunity for people to come together and celebrate their shared love for television.
 It’s a chance to relive iconic moments and enjoy the nostalgia that television brings.

 7. Media Literacy Workshops

-8. In an age of information overload, media literacy is crucial.
+8. Media literacy workshops are also one of the significant achievements in television history.
+In an age of information overload, media literacy is crucial.
 World Television Day is an ideal occasion to conduct workshops and educational shows aimed at enhancing media literacy skills.
 These workshops empower individuals to critically analyse the content they consume, helping them navigate the vast sea of information available on television and other media platforms.

 Celebrate the Magic of Television